Mvamsi2000/RiskAlign-AI/README.md

 ```
 Open `http://localhost:5173`

-> **Tip:** The workspace auto-loads `server/data/sample_findings.json`.
-Adjust the wave capacity in the header to see plan/compliance/narrative views update instantly.
+> **Tip:** The workspace auto-loads the latest canonical JSONL under `server/output/<namespace>/canonical/`.
+Without any uploads it falls back to `server/data/sample_findings.json` so every view continues to work out of the box.

 ---